pvenchakov96/pvenchakov96/README.md

 ## Hi there 👋

+My name is Pavel (nickname: Mr_La1m).
+I also like the color green—hence the nickname "La1m" (lime)!

 🔭 I’m currently working at Globaltest LLC and preparing my PhD thesis in "Informatics and Computer Engineering."

 🌱 I’m currently learning C and Python.